 Every industry has its own proven methods for generating leads.
 Some rely on inbound strategies, where they create content such as blog posts or videos to get prospects into their sales funnels.
 Others rely more heavily on cold outreach methods like cold calls or email outreach to generate leads.
 Most companies use a combination of approaches.

 Educational webinar series on specific sector topics that move prospects along the sales funnel

 Ad for a consumer product

-Outreach email to iPhone users featuring an app to take better photos
+Outreach email to iPhone and Apple product users featuring an app to take better photos

-Webinar featuring the difference you could make with a specific degree like a law degree
+Webinar featuring the difference you could make with a specific degree, such as a law degree

 Live event discussing retirement strategies

 Ad featuring a luxury condo as a second home

 Video on the top 10 reasons to visit a travel destination